The main goal of lab this week is to determine

 Read the assembly

-model (October 30 (red, green, blue, yellow at 11 PM) or November 1 (pink, orange, purple, silver at 5 PM)) and technical
+model review (October 30 (red, green, blue, and yellow during class) or November 1 (pink, orange, purple, and silver during class)) and technical

 the upcoming milestones.